bootdotdev/blog/content/backend/become-backend-developer.md

 ### 7. Start looking for a backend job

 The big secret to landing a backend job as a self-taught developer is to build an amazing online presence that flaunts your work.
-Like we mentioned above:
+As we mentioned above:

 * Put some work into your public Github profile
 * Build some open-source projects